If you’re here looking for one thing, in particular, check out the Table of Contents to make things easier for you.

 After the game designers envision the initial framework and concepts to the end, it is the game developer’s job to bring the game to fruition.
 Game developers are technical geniuses who unite sound, artwork, and thousands of lines of code to bring magic to your screen.

-If you are wondering what careers are associated with game design, the following is just the tip of the iceberg:
+If you are wondering what game development career are associated with game design, the following is just the tip of the iceberg:

 Here are some of the popular game development companies in India